felleslosninger/docs/_docs/lommebok/wallet_sandbox_webuild.md

 ## About Norwegian PID for Webuild.

-Here you can find the [Norwegain PID issuer metadata](https://utsteder.test.eidas2sandkasse.net/.well-known/openid-credential-issuer/webuild).
+We have setup a dedicated issuer for WeBuild to issue Norwegian PIDs.
+Here is [issuer metadata](https://utsteder.test.eidas2sandkasse.net/.well-known/openid-credential-issuer/webuild).

-To test issuance, please go to: [https://bevisporten.test.eidas2sandkasse.net/start-issuance?credential_configuration_id=no.digdir.eudiw.webuild.pid_sd_jwt_vc](https://bevisporten.test.eidas2sandkasse.net/start-issuance?credential_configuration_id=no.digdir.eudiw.webuild.pid_sd_jwt_vc).
+To start issuance, please go to: [https://bevisporten.test.eidas2sandkasse.net/start-issuance?credential_configuration_id=no.digdir.eudiw.webuild.pid_sd_jwt_vc](https://bevisporten.test.eidas2sandkasse.net/start-issuance?credential_configuration_id=no.digdir.eudiw.webuild.pid_sd_jwt_vc) to get a QR code.

 The PID is only available using authorization code flow.
-The issuer signs metadata with a webuild WRPAC.
-We are p.t. waiting for approval to be registrered on hte trust list.
+The issuer signs metadata with a webuild WRPAC, and the credential is signed by a webuild certificate present on the webuild pid-provider trust lists.

 Static credential offer for a Norwegian PID:
 ```